 Waste can represent an important 24/7 base power, especially if used in a small or medium sized plant.
-To find the optimal solutions Universal Kraft works with different technical partners, all from patented pyrolysis EPGS, with compact, scalable, efficient and flexible solutions, converting a variety of different wastes into energy.
+In order to identify the best solutions, Universal Kraft collaborates with a number of technical partners.
+These partners include the patented EPGS pyrolysis technology, which offers small, scalable, adaptable, and efficient solutions for turning a wide range of wastes into energy.
 Our main interest is to bring waste into a circular context in smaller communities, in combination with sustainable actions.
 As solid waste and organic compounds in industrial wastewater and residue water are some of the feedstock that offer untapped energy potential.

-Waste is not just a problem, waste can be a solution where non-recyclable waste is turned into a valuable resource for the whole society.
+Not only may trash be a problem, but it can also be a solution if non-recyclable waste is converted into a useful resource for the entire community.

 Discover our Waste to Energy Solutions projects here.